Working with children check reform

 Information sharing to enhance child safety

-Working with children check reform is progressing under Measure 3 of the First National Action Plan of the National Strategy to Prevent and Respond to Child Sexual Abuse 2021-2030, to enhance national arrangements for sharing child safety and wellbeing information.
+In addition to priority actions to strengthen information sharing as part of the Standing Council of Attorneys-General Agreement to Deliver Working with Children Check Reform, all Australian governments are working together to implement Measure 3 of the First National Action Plan of the National Strategy to Prevent and Respond to Child Sexual Abuse 2021-2030, to enhance national arrangements for sharing child safety and wellbeing information.

 Reportable Conduct